ideal-postcodes/ospoint/README.md

 npm test
 ```

-## A note on ETRS89 and WGS84
+## Note on ETRS89 and WGS84 Coordinate Systems

 ETRS89 is a variation of WGS84 that takes into account the slow North Easterly drifting of the Eurasian tectonic plate.
 The WGS84 and ETRS89 coordinate systems coincided in 1989 (hence the name) and have drifted apart at a rate of ~2.5cm per year due to tectonic movements.

 toWGS84() is currently hard-coded to output the same coordinates as toETRS89().
 But in reality WGS and ETRS are [off by ~50-60cm in 2013](http://www.killetsoft.de/t_1009_e.htm).
-I will implement a more accurate version of toWGS84() some time soon - but this shouldn't matter to you given the 5m accuracy of the OSGB36 -> ETRS89 transformation.
+I will implement a more accurate version of toWGS84() some time soon - but this shouldn't really matter given the 5m accuracy of the OSGB36 -> ETRS89 transformation.

 ## Which Coordinate System do I want to translate Northings and Eastings into?